lndgalante/codewars-katas/README.md

 > npm run create-kata https://www.codewars.com/kata/drying-potatoes/train/javascript
 ```

-Since this is a 7-kyu kata it will appear under this folder as a folder with it's own title "Drying Potatoes".
+Since this is a 7-kyu kata it will appear under this folder as a folder with its own title "Drying Potatoes".

 ### Test your Might